Avatr 06: Overview

 Initial images and specifications of the 06 were revealed through public homologation documents on December 9, 2024.
 Additionally, Avatr unveiled exterior images of the vehicle online the same day.
-Pre-orders will open on 27 March 2025 after display models arrived at stores on 20 March, with the launch expected later in April.
+Pre-orders opened on March 27, 2025.
+Display models began arriving at stores a week earlier.
 It is related to the Avatr 07 SUV, which it shares its wheelbase and powertrains with.

 The exterior of the 06 follows the 'Avatr 2.0' design language.
 The front of the vehicle features a lower air intake with active grille shutters, with a dual strip daytime running light design and headlights mounted in the lower corners.
 It has a 'Halo' LED display below the windshield, which can display customizable messages and images, including instructions to other road users.
 It has pop-out door handles, and the roof and pillars are painted black.
 The rear of the vehicle has long and narrow strip-shaped taillights, a lip spoiler, an illuminated logo, and lacks a rear window.
 The 06 is equipped with optional digital side mirrors and an optional roof mounted LiDAR sensor.
 All versions are equipped with either 20 or 21-inch wheels.
 There are six available exterior color options: smoke purple, scarlet red, obsidian black, obsidian grey, bright white, and cloud purple.

 The interior features a two-tier dashboard design, with a 35.4-inch upper display serving as the instrument cluster and information display, configurable with a 15.6-inch lower touchscreen infotainment display, both running Huawei's HarmonyOS software.
 Vehicles equipped with the optional digital mirrors have two additional 6.7-inch mirror displays flanking the upper display.
 The steering wheel has a flattened octagonal shape and is upholstered in leather, while the spokes are finished in a contrasting metal; the shifter is located on the steering column.